Claim compensation for delayed flights

 If your flight was internal to the EU/UK and over 1,500km and delayed by 3 or more hours, you are entitled to €400 compensation.

 If your flight was not internal to the EU/UK and between 1,500km and 3,500 km and delayed by 3 or more hours, you are entitled to €400 compensation.

 If your flight was not internal to the EU/UK, over 3,500km and delayed by 3 to 4 hours, you are entitled to €300 compensation.

 If your flight was not internal to the EU/UK, over 3,500km and delayed by over 4 hours, or never arrived at all, you are entitled to €600 compensation.

 Regulations for delayed flights

-Europe has strongly established regulations concerning the rights of passengers.
-The EC 261 EU law states you can claim flight delay compensation under the following circumstances:
+Europe and the UK have strongly established regulations concerning the rights of passengers.
+EU 261 and equivalent UK law states you can claim flight delay compensation under the following circumstances: